streamlink/streamlink/docs/cli.rst

 .. note::
-    Any quotes used will be part of the value, so only use when the value needs them, e.g. specifiying a player with a path containing spaces.
+    Any quotes used will be part of the value, so only use when the value needs them, e.g. specifying a player with a path containing spaces.

 Example
 ^^^^^^^